IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 dataverse.ui.show-validity-filter
 +++++++++++++++++++++++++++++++++

-When enabled, the filter for validity of metadata is shown in :ref:`my-data` page.
+When enabled, the filter for validity of metadata is shown in "My Data" page.
 **Note:** When you wish to use this filter, you must reindex the datasets first, otherwise datasets with valid metadata will not be shown in the results.